kc0bfv/SecurityTrainingGround/README.md

 ##### Set the settings

-### Setup the web server
-Install the prerequisites:

 ### Set the settings
+Run "writeConfig.py" and follow the instructions.
 Most is self-explanatory, the defaults will get you setup with my image.

 ### Try it out!